ftcwaylandmi/Utilities/README.md

 ## Signup/loging with GitHub
 - You can signup or login with the ftcwaylandmi account
-- If you create an account or want to let me know so i can help you set it up
+- If you create an account or want to let me know so I can help you set it up

 ## Getting the utilities
 ### Note you need to have git (https://git-scm.com/) and android studio (https://developer.android.com/studio/) installed to use this.